CodeBlackwell/server-side-Immutable-react-redux/README.md

 # server-side-Immutable-react-redux-boilerplate
-#### This is a simple app that is meant to show how to wire together ReactJS, Redux, and ImmutableJS being served by an express server.
+#### A simple boilerplate demonstrating how to setup an Isomorphic / Universal / server-side rendered application using react, redux, Immutable, express, and webpack

-It is meant to be as barebones as possible as not to overcomplicate things, making it hard to adapt for your own uses.
+It is meant to be as barebones as possible as not to overcomplicate things, keep things easy to adapt for your own uses.
 Enjoy :)

 ## Usage
 `npm install / yarn`

 `webpack -w --progress`

+in another terminal window

 `nodemon server.js`